Name: King Randor Faction: Heroic Warriors Approximate US release date: December 9, 1986

 Of all of the Masters of the Universe characters, the Sorceress has perhaps the most complicated and mercurial history, particularly in the first few years of her existence, with twists and turns relating to Teela both as a toy and character.

-The story of the the Sorceress begins with Mark Taylor, the artist who designed all of the figures released in the first year of the toyline’s existence, along with Castle Grayskull.
+The story of the Sorceress begins with Mark Taylor, the artist who designed all of the figures released in the first year of the toyline’s existence, along with Castle Grayskull.

 The original Sorceress B-sheet concept art by Mark Taylor is the earliest known version of this character, dated June 3, 1981.
 Her allegiance isn’t specifically stated, but she does have a slightly evil look to her, although in stories she is always heroic.